electron/electron/docs/api/app.md

 * `type` String - Uniquely identifies the activity.
 It's recommended to use a reverse-DNS string.
-* `userInfo` Object - Contains app-specific state stored by the activity on another device.
+* `userInfo` Object - App-specific state to store for use by another device.
+Currently only string data is supported.

 Creates an `NSUserActivity` and sets it as the current activity.
 The activity is eligible for [handoff](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/Handoff/HandoffFundamentals/HandoffFundamentals.html) to another device afterward.